SS Republic (1871): Flagging and retirement

-The arrival of Teutonic in 1889 and the announcement of RMS Majestic made the Republic unnecessary, and it was put up for sale.
-It was purchased in June 1889 by the Holland America Line, which paid £35,000 to acquire it.
-Renamed Maasdam, it was immediately sent to G. Forrester & Co. in Liverpool for an overhaul of machinery (for more economical and effective machines) and a reorganisation of its facilities.
+The arrival of Teutonic in 1889 and the announcement of RMS Majestic made the Republic unnecessary, and she was put up for sale.
+The ship was purchased in June 1889 by the Holland America Line, which paid £35,000 to acquire her.
+Renamed Maasdam, she was immediately sent to G. Forrester & Co. in Liverpool for an overhaul of machinery (for more economical and effective machines) and a reorganisation of her facilities.
 Once this overhaul was completed, the Maasdam was able to carry 150 first class passengers, 60 second class passengers, and 800 steerage/third class passengers.
-From 15 March 1890, it served on a route between Rotterdam and New York, and was not damaged during its service with the Holland America Line, which satisfied the company.
+From 15 March 1890, she served on a route between Rotterdam and New York, and was not damaged during her service with the Holland America Line, which satisfied the company.
 In 1902, a brief stopover at Boulogne-sur-Mer was added to the route to New York.

-In 1902, it was sold to Italian company La Veloce, which first renamed it Vittoria, before quickly switching it to Città di Napoli.
-The ship transported migrants from Genoa, Naples, Palermo, and Gibraltar to New York, and underwent an overhaul which increased its capacity to 1,424 steerage passengers.
-Its first voyage with the company began on 30 September 1902.
-Città di Napoli was used until 27 April 1907, when it was withdrawn by the company.
+In 1902, she was sold to Italian company La Veloce, which first renamed her Vittoria, before quickly switching to Città di Napoli.
+The ship transported migrants from Genoa, Naples, Palermo, and Gibraltar to New York, and underwent an overhaul which increased her capacity to 1,424 steerage passengers.
+Her first voyage with the company began on 30 September 1902.
+Città di Napoli was used until 27 April 1907, when she was withdrawn by the company.

 After the 1908 Messina earthquake, La Veloce lent Città di Napoli, North America, and Savoia to the Italian government, in order to shelter the victims.
-La Veloce re-obtained the ship in 1909, and it was scrapped in Genoa the following year.
+La Veloce re-obtained the ship in 1909, and she was scrapped in Genoa the following year.
 With a lifetime of 38 years, the ship was the last of the Oceanic class to be scrapped.